Moorish Mosque, Kapurthala: Features

 A model of the mosque was designed by Monsier Mantout and was exquisitely crafted in wood.
 This was presented to Mantout by the Maharaja on 14 March 1930.

 Restoration

 In 1972, as part of the operation "city beautification" programme initiated by the state government at the suggestion of then Prime Minister of India, Indira Gandhi, the mosque was cleaned up and a rose garden laid in its front lawn.
-The mosque is now in a rundown condition with growth of wild grass in its back yards.
-The garden is also in a neglected state.
-The last time some renovation was done on the mosque was when APJ Abdul Kalam, President of India visited the mosque, in late 2013, to offer prayers.
-The status of the mosque was studied by the Archaeological Survey of India to assess the extent of renovation required in the mosque.
-A Detailed Project report was to be prepared identifying required renovations.
+Further conservation work was completed in advance of a visit to the mosque by APJ Abdul Kalam, the President of India, in late 2013.
+The Archaeological Survey of India assessed the state of the mosque and, in November 2013, released a detailed project report that identified the required scope of restoration work.
+Restoration and conservation work was completed between 2013 and 2017, funded by the Punjabi Government Department of Cultural Affairs, Archaeology & Museums.